Dreamshala

 Never ever forget to invest further once you dive into the stock market.
 It is not a game for investing and forgetting if you are aiming for big money.

-If you don’t have the regularity, you better not enter this industry.
+If you don’t have regularity, you better not enter this industry.
 Because there are many options to make money without a job other than the stock market that you can try.

 But, if you want to stay in the stock market and want to make $1000 a month in dividends, regular and systematic investment is the only option.